Looking for the best Disney park for teenagers?

 Even with a Park Hopper ticket (which allows you to visit multiple parks on the same day), you need a minimum of two days to explore all 4 parks.

-Since Disneyland with teens is about the rides, the challenge with Disney World over Disneyland is the higher intensity, thrill rides are really spread out.
+Since Disneyland with older kids is about the rides, the challenge with Disney World over Disneyland is the higher intensity, thrill rides are spread out.
 Enter the Park Hopper ticket.

-But at Disney World, we have definitely opted for the Hopper.
+But at Disney World, we have opted for the Hopper.

 What is important to know about the Hopper is that you pay the same price to add it to your ticket, no matter how many days you plan to visit.